chainskills/devoxxma-2019-hands-on/step6/README.md

-# Greetings Devoxx Morocco 2019: Enable or Disable the contract (Step 6)
+# Greetings Devoxx Morocco 2019: Deactivate the contract (Step 6)

 Sample Decentralised Application (Dapp) used at Devoxx Morocco 2019.